Gourmandises: Critical reception

+The Daily Princetonian wrote that "Alizée is France's answer to the teen queen phenomenon."

 Legacy

 Gourmandises gained Alizée worldwide fame while the album sold almost 1,000,000 copies in Europe.
 In early 2001, she won the NRJ Music Awards for Francophone Revelation.
 In late 2000 she won an M6 Award.
 The album was also nominated in a same category on Victoires de la Musique.

-The album's debut single "Moi...
-Lolita" generated a lot of international attention, peaking 2nd place on French charts.
-The single is listed as the 33rd best selling single in the history of France.
-Also, single called "L'Alizé" hit high in the charts, which stayed on top of the French charts for several weeks, peaking 1st position.
+The album's debut single, "Moi...
+Lolita", generated international attention, peaking at number 2 in France.
+The single is listed as the 33rd best selling single in France.
+Also, the single "L'Alizé" stayed on top of the French charts for several weeks.

-Newspaper Le Figaro naming Mylène Farmer as the French artist who had made the most revenue from copyright in 2001, earning 10.4 million euros as a singer, songwriter, composer and producer of Alizée.
+The French newspaper Le Figaro named Mylène Farmer as the French artist who had made the most revenue from the album's copyright in 2001, earning 10.4 million euros as a singer, songwriter, composer and producer of Alizée.

-Gourmandises was certified platinum in Europe, gold in Belgium and platinum in Switzerland.
+Gourmandises was certified Platinum in Europe, Gold in Belgium and Platinum in Switzerland.